bgamari/ghc-wiki-import/commentary/compiler/hsc-main.md

   - error messages can display precisely the syntax that the user wrote; and
   - desugaring is not required to preserve type-inference properties.

-  Generally speaking, the desugarer produces user errors or warnings.
+  Generally speaking, the desugarer produces few user errors or warnings.
 But it does produce *some*.
 In particular, (a) pattern-match overlap warnings are produced here; and (b) when desugaring Template Haskell code quotations, the desugarer may find that `THSyntax` is not expressive enough.
 In that case, we must produce an error ([compiler/deSugar/DsMeta](/trac/ghc/browser/ghc/compiler/deSugar/DsMeta)).

 - The **SimplCore** pass ([simplCore/SimplCore.lhs](/trac/ghc/browser/ghc/simplCore/SimplCore.lhs)) is a bunch of Core-to-Core passes that optimise the program; see [
   A transformation-based optimiser for Haskell (SCP'98)](http://research.microsoft.com/%7Esimonpj/Papers/comp-by-trans-scp.ps.gz) for a more-or-less accurate overview.
 The main passes are: